How to Quickly Switch Between HKCU and HKLM Keys in Windows 11 Registry Editor

 What is HKCU in the registry?

-🗝️HKEY_CURRENT_USER.
-Contains the root of the configuration information for the user who is currently logged on.
-Your folders, screen colors, and Control Panel settings are stored here.
+HKEY_CURRENT_USER contains the root of the configuration information for the user account currently signed on.
+Personal folders, screen colors, and Control Panel configurations reside here.

 Was this guide helpful?